|Fastest Growing Market:||Asia Pacific|

 Key Market Trends

-The Mineral Salt-Based Adjuvants Segment is Expected to Witness Highest CAGR During the Forecast Period
+The Mineral Salt-based Adjuvants Segment is Expected to Witness the Highest CAGR During the Forecast Period

-The Mineral Salt-Based Adjuvants segment is expected to witness significant growth over the forecast period.
+The mineral salt-based adjuvants segment is expected to witness significant growth over the forecast period.
 Alum-based vaccine adjuvants are the most commonly and most widely used adjuvants for human vaccines.
-Aluminium salts include aluminium hydroxide, aluminium phosphate, and aluminium hydroxyphosphate.
-Aluminium-based salts are also being used for research purposes to increases the efficacy of the vaccines.
+Aluminum salts include aluminum hydroxide, aluminum phosphate, and aluminum hydroxyphosphate.
+Aluminum-based salts are also being used for research purposes to increase the efficacy of vaccines.
 Apart from alum, salts of calcium, iron, and zirconium have also been used regularly as alternatives to alum salt.
 Calcium phosphate has been used regularly for diphtheria-tetanus-pertussis (DTP), polio, yellow fever, and BCG vaccines.
 It adsorbs soluble antigens and presents them in a particulate form to the immune system.
-According to the research article published in 2020, the developments in mineral salt-based adjuvants are in progress to enhance the adjuvant activity of aluminium adjuvants, which include the use of Nano-aluminum adjuvants for improved absorption of antigen.
+According to the research article published in 2020, the developments in mineral salt-based adjuvants are in progress to enhance the adjuvant activity of aluminum adjuvants, which include the use of nano-aluminum adjuvants for improved absorption of antigen.

-Additionally, in Jun 2020, Clover Biopharmaceuticals AUS Pty Ltd has initiated a Phase 1 clinical trial for COVID-19 with SCB-2019 vaccine plus Alum adjuvant to assess safety, reactogenicity, and immunogenicity of SCB-2019 at multiple dose levels, administered as two injections Intramuscularly in healthy subjects.
-Thus, the ongoing research activities and extensive advantages of mineral salt-based adjuvants in the vaccine, especially for the development of vaccines against COVID-19, is expected to drive the market growth over the forecast period.
+Additionally, in June 2020, Clover Biopharmaceuticals AUS Pty Ltd initiated a Phase 1 clinical trial for COVID-19 with SCB-2019 vaccine plus Alum adjuvant to assess safety, reactogenicity, and immunogenicity of SCB-2019 at multiple dose levels, administered as two injections intramuscularly in healthy subjects.
+Thus, the ongoing research activities and extensive advantages of mineral salt-based adjuvants in the vaccine, especially for the development of vaccines against COVID-19, are expected to drive the market growth over the forecast period.

 To understand key trends, Download Sample Report

-North America is Holds a Significant Share in the Market During the Forecasted Period
+North America Holds a Significant Share in the Market During the Forecast Period

 North America is expected to observe tremendous growth in the studied market over the forecast period.
 The major factors driving the vaccine adjuvants market’s growth in the North American region are the presence of key market players, availability of advanced technologies, and the increasing expenditure on R&D for vaccines.